JocloudSDK/OFSample/OFSample-Windows/README.md

-# Overview
+# 1 Overview
-This demo shows how to use the OrangeFilter SDK on the Windows side;The data source is to obtain external camera data； directory structure：
+This demo shows how to use the OrangeFilter SDK to implement cosmetic, plastic, filter, sticker, gesture, and other effects.The special effects package includes beauty, makeup, filter, plastic, sticker, gesture and background segmentation.
+The corresponding relationship between the special effects package and functions is as follows:
-- bin\release\effects: Store all beauty-related effects packages
-- bin\release\Assets: The image of the resource used by the Demo, using effecttaskInfo.xml, corresponds to the effects package；
-- src: Storing logical code。

- The effects supported are as follows:

 | Effect Package | Function | Adjustable or not |
 | ---:| :--- | ---:|